-The first NCAA field hockey RPI was recently released with Penn State coming in at 26.
+The most recent NCAA field hockey RPI was released last week with the Nittany Lions coming in 22nd.

-Junior goalkeeper Ali Meves had a stellar performance against Princeton on Wednesday, Sept.
+Junior goalkeeper Ali Meves had a stellar performance against Ivy League opponent Princeton on Wednesday, Sept.
 23.

 After allowing a goal on the Tigers' first shot, she stopped 14 of the next 16 sent her way for the most saves by a Penn State goalie since Jen Beaumont had 16 against Ohio State on Oct.
 8, 2006.